PMArkive/SMEncounterRNGTool/README.md

 ﻿# SMEncounterRNGTool
-A tool for Pokemon Sun & Moon RNG (including stationary and wild Pokemon). <br>
+A tool for Pokemon Sun & Moon RNG (including ALL types of stationary and wild Pokemon).
+All button pressing and animation time delays were calibrated.
+Especially for those who are using PokeCalcNTR.<br>
 Great thanks to:<br>
 @quan_dra: Whom I borrowed some code from<br>
 @Real96: Who give me good suggestions and help me test the tool<br>